 - interest on bank and building society accounts

-- interest on accounts with credit unions or National Savings and Investments
+- any interest on accounts with credit unions or National Savings and Investments

 - interest distributions from authorised unit trusts, open-ended investment companies (OEICs) and investment trusts